The internet is full of advice articles when it comes to Upwork.

 The client may also search the Upwork database for freelancers whose profiles contain keywords related to the job post.

 Only freelancers who have their availability turned on will appear on this list.

-The screenshot above offers a glimpse into exactly what that looks like from the client’s perspective.
+In the screenshot above, the client is searching for WordPress and web design professionals with GeneratePress experience.
+This example offers a glimpse into exactly what that looks like from the client’s perspective.

 The client may choose to send invitations to one or many freelancers – or none at all.

 Those invitations are then sent to the freelancer’s email inbox, at which point the freelancer can either submit a proposal or decline.

 Pro Tip: Invited Freelancers have an increased chance of being hired for the job than those who apply via the feed.